 By positioning herself as the final word in elegance and style, Gabrielle ‘Coco’ Chanel pulled off something revolutionary.
-The best Chanel perfumes of all time continue to inject a welcome dose of luxury into the day to day lives of fragrance lovers 100 years later.
+The best Chanel perfumes of all time continue to inject a welcome dose of luxury into the day-to-day lives of fragrance lovers 100 years later.

 Since 1909, the fashion house bearing her name has remained synonymous with opulence and chic.
-To this day, Chanel fragrances continue to dazzle, yet always ensuring they don’t stray too far from the Chanel magic that started fragrance a revolution.
+To this day, Chanel fragrances continue to dazzle, yet always ensure they don’t stray too far from the Chanel magic that started fragrance a revolution.

 - Best Chanel Perfumes Of All Time